dhcai21/RVHaplo/README.md

 `-m  | --mcl_inflaction`

 The parameter "Inflaction" of the graph clustering algorithm Markov Cluster (MCL).
 Usually, using the default value 2 is enough here.
-For further details, please refer to https://micans.org/mcl/ and https://github.com/GuyAllard/markov_clustering.
+For further details, please refer to https://micans.org/mcl/.

 `-l  | --lar_cluster`